4bhisheksharma/khutruke-app/README.md

-# Khutruke - An Expence Tracker App
+# Khutruke - An Expense Tracker App
 ## Build with Flutter/Dart, Firebase and BLoC